Cyberwar, Espionage, and APTs:

 Earlier the same week, the D.O.J. charged three Syrian Electronic Army hackers for targeting U.S. government and media websites and social media accounts.

-Also see the U.S. versus Iran section.
+Also see U.S. versus Iran Also see Saudia Arabia

 September 2000 — Israeli hackers launch DDOS and deface Hezbollah and Palestinian National Authority's websites.
 Palestinian authorities respond with call for a "cyber holy war", Israeli government and financial website attacked.
 [New Scientist, 23 Feb 2008 pp 24-25]